dmbarbour/wikilon/docs/Runtime.md

 Note: I wonder if the `ghc-compact` (or user facing `compact`) package might be useful for something here.
 It seems feasible that I could support some large data structures in memory for efficient lookups and reduced GC burdens.

-Thought: It might be worthwhile to support a filesystem search path for secure hash resources, adding to those in the database.
-Maybe include tar or zip files, too.
+Thought: It seems worthwhile to support a simple configuration of a search path for secure hash resources in the database, e.g. via environment variable.
+This would simplify getting started, at the very least.

 # C Runtime Design